ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

     ])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `imageEditorAspectRatios()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Setting the image editor's mode

 You can change the mode of the image editor using the `imageEditorMode()` method, which accepts either `1`, `2` or `3`.
 These options are explained in the [Cropper.js documentation](https://github.com/fengyuanchen/cropperjs#viewmode):